-This is according to Steven Havers, and expert at haversspecialiseddogtraining.co.uk, who said families need to take out cover to ensure they can afford to pay for treatment should their four-legged friend become unwell.
+This is according to Steven Havers, dog behaviour and training expert at haversspecialiseddogtraining.co.uk, who said families need to take out cover to ensure they can afford to pay for treatment should their four-legged friend become unwell.

 However, Mr Havers also stated that there are a number of measures pet owners can take to ensure their furry friend is fit and healthy for as long as possible.

 He urged dog owners to feed their animal raw food to ensure its wellbeing, which can actually be more beneficial than annual booster injections – which infect a pooch with bacteria they are already immune to.